fastlane/fastlane/README.md

 - [`scan`](https://github.com/fastlane/fastlane/tree/master/scan): The easiest way to run tests for your iOS and Mac apps
 - [`precheck`](https://github.com/fastlane/fastlane/tree/master/precheck): Check your app using a community driven set of App Store review rules to avoid being rejected

+## Where can fastlane run?
+Currently _fastlane_ is officially supported on macOS.
+Support for other operating systems is limited and untested at this point in time. _fastlane_ uses system apis that may not be implemented on other platforms (one example: we make use of `fork()` and it is not supported on Windows).

+**Note:** If you'd like to add support for your favorite platform, feel free to [contribute a PR](https://github.com/fastlane/fastlane/tree/master/YourFirstPR.md)!

 ## Metrics

 _fastlane_ tracks a few key metrics to understand how developers are using the tool and to help us know what areas need improvement.
 No personal/sensitive information is ever collected.
 Metrics that are collected include: